Pretoria railway station: Services

 Shosholoza Meyl inter-city services originating from Johannesburg pass through Pretoria en route to Musina via Polokwane and Komatipoort via Nelspruit.
 Metrorail commuter services operate from Pretoria west to Atteridgeville, north to Soshanguve and Ga-Rankuwa, east to Mamelodi, and south to Johannesburg Park Station.

-The Gautrain connects Pretoria station to Park Station, with another going east in Pretoria to Hatfield.
+The Gautrain connects Pretoria station to Park Station, also running eastward in Pretoria to the line's terminus at Hatfield.